Traffic Studies

 - Realign the pedestrian crosswalk, adjust pedestrian accessible ramps, and correct drainage deficiencies on the southwest corner of the intersection at 22nd Street West and Confederation Drive.

-- Install a multi-use pathway on the south side of 22nd Street West between Diefenbaker Drive and Confederation Drive.
+- Install a shared-use pathway on the south side of 22nd Street West between Diefenbaker Drive and Confederation Drive.

 The City of Saskatoon has reviewed 2nd Avenue / 3rd Avenue between King Street and 33rd Street.
 The purpose of the project was to design 2nd Avenue / 3rd Avenue to improve safety for people walking, cycling, and driving.
 On May 29, 2024, City Council approved Option 2A – Widen to the West – Separated Sidewalk, which includes the following features:

-Additional information on this project can be found on the engage page.
-Construction is anticipated for 2026.
+Additional information on this project can be found in the report.
+Construction is anticipated for 2027.

 Main Street and Clarence Avenue Intersection Improvements

-Following a traffic review on Clarence and Main Street, modifications have been made to improve the safety of the intersection for all road users.
-Modifications include:
+Following a traffic review on Clarence and Main Street, modifications were made to improve the safety of the intersection for all road users.
+Modifications included:

 - Right turn only lanes for drivers on Main Street at Clarence Avenue.
 Drivers on Main Street are now required to turn right at the intersection and are no longer able to drive straight through or turn left onto Clarence Avenue.